qubenix/qubes-whonix-bitcoin/1_electrum-personal-server.md

 HiddenServiceDir /var/lib/tor/electrum-personal-server/
 HiddenServicePort 50002 <eps-ip>:50002
 ```
-3. Save the file and switch back to the terminal.
+3. Save the file: `Ctrl-S`.
+4. Switch back to the terminal: `Ctrl-Q`.
-4. Reload `tor`.
+5. Reload `tor`.

 ```
 user@host:~$ sudo systemctl reload tor.service
 ```
-5. Find out your onion hostname.
+6. Find out your onion hostname.

 **Note:**
 - Make a note of your server hostname for use with your remote Electrum wallet.